Advanced piece settings in call creation

 • Art or Booth: Unchecked

 Result: Artists submit one entry with 1-4 pieces, each piece has one high-quality image.
+File size automatically limited to 50 MB.

 Photography Competition (Multiple Series)